rbrossi-ml/LinkCHOPGenerator/README.md

 ### For only one Link (chop option).

-To run this tool to generate only one file please do the follow
+To run this tool to generate only one link, please do the follow

 ````
 # link chop <device_id> <cupon> <utm_coupon> <utm_campaign> <utm_source> <utm_seller>